Arrowtabs

 • a range of Home Movie Titles.

-See the cover of 'movie maker' magazine (incorporating Amateur Cine World, 8mm Movie Maker and Cine Camera), for December 1968 (price 3/6d = 17.5p) as shown alongside.
+See the cover of 'movie maker' magazine (incorporating Amateur Cine World, 8mm Movie Maker and Cine Camera), for December 1968 (price 3/6d = 17.5p).
+Click on the cover, or here, to see an enlarged version.

 Below is an Arrow product called the MiniViewer.
 Its a 35mm (4cmx4cm) colour slide (transparency) viewer of a type where the slide is inserted into the slot between the light brown plastic body and the transluscent plastic end screen and viewed by holding the viewer to the eye and pointing it towards a strong light source.
 The translucent plastic gave even lighting over the whole slide area and a plastic eye lens gave a magnified image of the slide.